cloud-bulldozer/benchmark-operator/CONTRIBUTE.md

 $ docker push quay.io/<username>/benchmark-operator:testing
 ```

 `:testing` is simply a tag.
-You can define different tags to use with your image, like `:latest`
+You can define different tags to use with your image, like `:latest` or `:master`

 To test with your own operator image, you will need the [operator](resources/operator.yml) file to point the container image to your testing version.
 Be sure to do this outside of your git tree to avoid mangling the official file that points to our stable image.